On the Gauge Invariance of Secondary Gravitational Waves: Discussion and Conclusion

-{\bf \em Discussion and Conclusion.} In this letter, we address the persistent gauge dependence issue in SIGWs through a novel boundary condition-based filtering method.
+In this paper, we address the persistent gauge dependence issue in SIGWs through a novel boundary condition-based filtering method.
 While calculations in Newtonian gauge are well-established, the gauge dependence of $\Omega_{\mathrm{GW}}$ and its divergence in certain gauges have remained problematic.
 Our approach, based on the Sommerfeld criterion, establishes a unified framework for extracting physical gravitational radiation.
-A key insight of our work is that the second-order transverse-traceless tensor $h_{ij}$ cannot be directly interpreted as GWs.
+A key insight of our work, {which was first pointed out in \cite{Inomata:2019yww}}, is that the second-order transverse-traceless tensor $h_{ij}$ cannot be directly interpreted as GWs.
 Its gauge dependence introduces non-physical modes that violate fundamental properties of gravitational radiation: light-speed propagation and spherical wave behavior in the sub-horizon limit.
 We introduce the concept of a canonical observer who detects only physical modes satisfying the Sommerfeld boundary condition, with non-physical components naturally filtered out.

 We demonstrated that, even in Newtonian gauge, there exists non-physical radiation denoted by $\Delta I_{X}^N(u,v,x)$.
 However, it will vanish in the sub-horizon limit, rendering $h_{ij}$ only contains physical modes in the late time.
 It is also important to highlight a commonly overlooked issue in the calculation of GW energy, $\rho\sim\left\langle h_{ij}'h_{ij}'\right\rangle$.
 Specifically, when computing $\Omega_{\mathrm{GW}}$, it is customary to use $h_{ij}'(k)=kh_{ij}(k)$, which inherently presumes that the $h_{ij}$ represent waves that propagate at the speed of light.
 However, in certain gauges, the second-order tensor perturbations may include components that do not propagate at the speed of light and thus using $h_{ij}'(k)=kh_{ij}(k)$ would be paradoxically.
 Our proposed boundary condition-based filtering method effectively removes these non-physical components, ensuring the validity in calculating the energy of GWs.